Ice Spice Trends For Betty Boop Halloween Costume

 Ice Spice might have just won Halloween this year.

-Ice Spice’s fans completely ate this look up, giving the post over 3 million likes and 30k comments.
+Ice Spice’s fans completely ate this look up, giving the post 3.3 million likes and over 33,000 comments.
 “New alter ego!
 Who dis!?” wrote one follower while others commented “I just dropped dead on the floor.
-Deceased 😍” and “She a baddie she showin ha panty! 🔥” to reference the New York rapper’s hit song.
+Deceased 😍” and “She a baddie she showin ha panty! 🔥” referencing the New York rapper’s hit song “Deli.”

 Check out some of the shots below.